Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Summary

 \section{Summary}

-The direct comparisons provide predictions for the evolution of the second harmonic band that are more accurate than the indirect comparisons, see the bottom halves of Tables \ref{table:direct} and \ref{table:asymExpt}.
-This means that the second harmonic band evolves more like a ``free wave'' than a ``forced wave.''
+We have shown that the second harmonic band experienced significantly more dissipative effects than the first harmonic band.
+As far as we were able to determine, there is not a simple relationship between the dissipation in these two bands.
+We introduced the viscous Dysthe and dissipative Gramstad-Trulsen equations including surface tension.
+We showed that the direct comparisons provide predictions for the evolution of the second harmonic band that are more accurate than the indirect comparisons, see the bottom half of Table \ref{table:direct} and Table \ref{table:asymExpt2}.
 However, the indirect comparisons provide accurate predictions for some of the experiments.
-We hypothesize that in these experiments the second harmonic is partially a free wave and partially a forced wave.
-When the wavemaker oscillates, it puts some energy into the second harmonic band that evolves as a free wave.
-Additionally, weak nonlinearity causes the first harmonic band to shift some energy to the second harmonic band.
-This energy evolves as a forced wave.

-We found that the dissipative models (dNLS, vDysthe, and dGT) provided significantly more accurate predictions in almost every single comparison we made than did the conservative models (NLS and Dysthe).
-We found that the dominant mode in each band was more accurately modeled than the sidebands.
-We found that the second harmonic was not as accurately modeled as the first harmonic, whether treated as a free or a forced wave.
-We found that the second harmonic band experienced significantly more dissipative effects than the first harmonic band.
-As far as we could tell, there was not a simple relationship between the dissipation in the two bands.
+We showed that the dissipative models (dNLS, vDysthe, and dGT) provided significantly more accurate predictions in almost every comparison we made than did the conservative models (NLS and Dysthe).
+The dominant mode in each band was more accurately modeled than the sidebands.
+The second harmonic was not as accurately modeled as the first harmonic.
 Finally, by comparing the direct and indirect comparisons with each other, we established that these types of predictions are often qualitatively and quantitatively different.